-Facilitators often have to decide what form of coercive measure they will take to make sure the conversation remains healthy, without having to intervene repeatedly.
-Human interventions typically use an unofficial `escalation ladder', where the facilitator will progressively move from standard facilitation tactics to threatening, and finally disciplinary action \cite{seering_self_moderation}. `Conversational moderation' \cite{cho-etal-2024-language} (where a facilitator first converses with the offender) has proven effective, and is actively encouraged in some facilitator guidelines \cite{thecommons2025}.
-Indeed, it is typically not the first choice of a facilitator \cite{proactive_moderation} and why it should reasonably be used as a last resort.
+Facilitators often have to decide what form of coercive measure to take to make sure the conversation remains healthy, without having to intervene repeatedly.
+Human interventions typically use an unofficial `escalation ladder' (Figure~\ref{fig:survey}), where the facilitator will progressively move from milder facilitation tactics to threatening, and finally enacting disciplinary action \cite{seering_self_moderation}. `Conversational moderation' \cite{cho-etal-2024-language}, where a facilitator first converses with the offender, has proven effective and is actively encouraged in some facilitator guidelines \cite{thecommons2025}.
+This is probably why disciplinary action is typically not the first choice of a facilitator \cite{proactive_moderation} and why it should reasonably be used as a last resort.